samuelepesacane/Safe-Reinforcement-Learning-for-Robotic-Manipulation/README.md

 - Implement a new environment factory in `src/envs/make_env.py` that returns Isaac Gym vectorized environments
 - Adapt cost signals and shields to 3D kinematics

+## Background reading (if you're new to Safe RL)

+If some of the terms above are unfamiliar (CMDP, RCPO, CVaR, preference learning), a few classic references:

+- Altman, *Constrained Markov Decision Processes*, 1999 - CMDP basics
+- Tessler et al., "Reward Constrained Policy Optimization", ICLR 2019 - RCPO-style methods
+- Ray et al., "Benchmarking Safe Exploration in Deep RL", NeurIPS 2019 - Safety Gym
+- Christiano et al., "Deep RL from Human Preferences", NeurIPS 2017 - preference-based reward learning
+- Ames et al., "Control Barrier Function Based Quadratic Programs for Safety Critical Systems", TAC 2019 - safety via barrier functions

+The repo is not trying to reproduce their results, but it borrows a lot of ideas from that literature.

+Also, I greatly encourage you to explore [**Safety-Gymnasium**](https://github.com/PKU-Alignment/Safety-Gymnasium).

 ## Citation